RicardoR002/EyeColorChanger/README.md

 If you encounter dependency installation errors:

-- Check the logs in the Streamlit Cloud dashboard for specific error messages
-- Try using older, more stable versions of packages in requirements.txt
+- Try using the minimal set of dependencies in requirements.txt
 - Make sure packages.txt includes necessary system dependencies
-- Consider removing or replacing problematic packages
+- Simplify the app by removing complex features
+- Check the logs in Streamlit Cloud for specific error messages

 ## Technical Details

 This application uses:
 - MediaPipe for face and eye detection
-- OpenCV for image processing
+- OpenCV for image processing and edge detection
 - Streamlit for the user interface
-- Various edge detection algorithms for preserving eye details

 ## Requirements